Frequently Asked Questions

 Is the stone guaranteed?

 Trying to guarantee the actual stone is impossible given its nature as a product of the earth and considering all the variances therein.
-However, we guarantee the quality of our workmanship fully.
+However, we guarantee the quality of our workmanship (including installation) fully.
 See also our Warranty & Disclaimer.

 After I have selected my stone, how long does it take to be installed?